What's in the Works

 What's Happening Next

-Earlier this year, the Devens Enterprise Commission (DEC) determined the proposed uses were consistent with zoning at the site.
-CFS is working with developer King Street...
+The Devens Enterprise Commission (DEC) determined the proposed uses were consistent with zoning at the site.
+CFS has started construction on both the facility that will house manufacturing/corporate offices building...
 Read more...